Types of Precast Components in a Building:

-The figure below shows the basic precast structure.
-The numbers of different types of components in these structures over the years have become very large.
+The figure below shows the building structure with basic precast components.
+The number of different types of precast components in these structures over the years have become very large.
 But following figure shows the major types of precast components in a building.

 There are two main categories of beams: